West Berkshire's Virtual School

 Where to go

-The Virtual School is based at West Street House and works in early years settings, schools, colleges and universities.
+The Virtual School is based at the council offices at Market Street and works in early years settings, schools and colleges (up 18 years of age).

 Time / Date Details